sonic-net/SONiC/doc/aaa/TACACS+ Design.md

     Verify admin user can't run command if not have permission in local.
 ```

-- config enable aaa authorization and accounting, and run all existing aaa authencation test case:
+- config enable AAA authorization and accounting, and run all existing AAA authentication test case:
 ```
     Verify all test case not break.
 ```